PacktPublishing/Building-Applications-with-Ext-JS/README.md

 ## Instructions and Navigation
 ### Assumed Knowledge
-If you want to get to know the ExtJS framework and what it can do for you, then this video course is for you.
+It assumes you have a good grasp of JavaScript and software development processes in general.

 ### Technical Requirements
-It assumes you have a good grasp of JavaScript and software development processes in general.

 ## Related Products
 * [Learning Ext JS 4 [Book]](https://www.packtpub.com/web-development/learning-ext-js-4)